sadra-safaei/Ball-and-Beam-Control-Design/README.md

 The Ball and Beam system consists of a ball rolling along a beam whose angular position is controlled by a servo motor.
 The control objective is to regulate the ball position by changing the beam angle.

-The nominal system parameters used in the project are:
+The nominal system parameters used in the project are :

 | Parameter | Symbol | Value |
 |---|---:|---:|